Bodyfarm/Debian-chainsaw-docker/README.md

 Else your distro's package dir.

--"chainsaw" open iso in docker-hub is like an atari joypad and a chainsaw-on a robot arm 3000 miles over. however its my use case, if you need a SID debian then go forze it.
+-"chainsaw" open iso in docker-hub is like an atari joypad and a chainsaw-on a robot arm 3000 miles over.
+- however its my use case, if you need a SID debian then go forze it.  i'd Imagine using build csync to a cloud location ie
+-  owncloud for your repo from circleci or dockerhub out will still be useful.
+- Pentoo I could slowly layer out and compile the live distro in docker progressivley but x4 too much work.
+Just want CHROOT to make sure if on Sabayon/Gentoo/Pentoo packages work, accross varriants.

 https://github.com/gentoo/gentoo-docker-images/tree/master/amd64-hardened/Dockerfile
 https://github.com/gentoo/gentoo-docker-images/blob/master/amd64-hardened/build.sh